 Click the above for the complete Daily Elvis posting

 The Updated for 2018 are:

-- Added the Elvis Era Headers to the post, and
+- Added the Elvis Era Headers to the original post,

 - the following updates to the original Daily Elvis Post:

 August 7, 1934…The U.S. Court of Appeals upheld a lower court ruling that struck down the government’s ban on the James Joyce novel “Ulysses.”
 At issue was whether or not the novel was obscene.
 The Appeals Court confirmed that offensive language in a literary work is not obscene where it does not promote lust, an opinion now more widely interpreted as an affirmation of literary free expression.

 1949 – 1977